mcsarullo/Real-Time-Phase-Extraction_PUBLIC/README.md

 Public version of my real-time phase extraction program created for use at Max Planck Florida Institute for Neuroscience.

 Implementation and source code is not disclosed as this program is considered a trade secret.

+Source code may be available upon further request.